Sourcing in China or Asia

 4. Lower costs and higher efficiency

 Another cost consideration is travel expenses, which can be significant.
 Let’s say you have a full-time inspector employed in Hanoi, but you need an inspection in Ho Chi Minh City.
 That inspector would need to travel from the far end of Vietnam in the north to the other end in the south.
-A third-party inspection company with staff based at both ends of Vietnam would help you reduce the cost and time needed to conduct inspection.
+A third-party inspection company with staff based at both ends of Vietnam would help you reduce the cost and time needed to conduct the inspection.

-The cost of third-party inspection is relatively low because these companies’ wide coverage areas make them highly efficient (related: 5 Reasons for High Product Inspection Costs).
+The cost of a third-party inspection is relatively low because these companies’ wide coverage areas make them highly efficient (related: 5 Reasons for High Product Inspection Costs).
 And because you only pay third-party inspectors when you need them, they’re often less expensive than a full-time inspector—who you’d be paying whether they were working or not.

 5. Related services offered

 One more common reason importers choose to work with a third-party inspection company is that these firms sometimes offer a set of related services, in addition to inspection.
-So you might benefit from having the same company manage not only your product inspections, but also any supplier evaluations or lab testing you need.
+So you might benefit from having the same company manage not only your product inspections but also any supplier evaluations or lab testing you need.

 For example, many importers prefer to audit a potential supplier’s facility before placing their first order with them.
 They might need a social compliance audit to ensure the factory meets Walmart’s standards for responsible sourcing (related: How Importers Meet Walmart Ethical Sourcing Standards).
 Or they might just want to audit the factory’s quality management systems based on ISO 9001 standards.

-It can be helpful to have a kind of “one-stop shop” that can assist you with most or all of your supply chain needs.
+It can be helpful to have a kind of “one-stop-shop” that can assist you with most or all of your supply chain needs.
 And many importers appreciate that the same third-party inspection firm can help with other areas of their supply chain.

 Third-party product inspection isn’t the best QC option for every importer.
 But there are some compelling reasons why many importers continue to prefer it to other inspection methods.

-Each individual importer might choose to use one or more inspection method based on certain factors, such as their budget, relationship with their supplier and history of product quality.
+Each individual importer might choose to use one or more inspection methods based on certain factors, such as their budget, relationship with their supplier, and history of product quality.
 The best QC solution for you will depend on your own situation.
 Just make sure that your product is actually being inspected by someone qualified.
 Checking the goods and addressing any issues before shipping is almost always better than crossing your fingers and hoping nothing goes wrong.

-Article source from: https://www.intouch-quality.com/blog/5-reasons-many-importers-use-third-party-product-inspection, kindly to let us know if there is any problem with rights.
+Article source from https://www.intouch-quality.com/blog/5-reasons-many-importers-use-third-party-product-inspection, kindly to let us know if there is any problem with rights.